Rspoon3/Apple-Card/README.md

 ### Getting Started

-All you need to do to use this application is to clone the project and change the developer team and hit run!
+All you need to do to use this application is to clone the project, change the developer team, and hit run!

 ### Language